MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/azure-synapse-link-serverless.md

 contributors: ""
 ---

-# Visualize Azure Synapse Link for Dataverse data with Power BI
+# Query Azure Synapse Link for Dataverse data with Serverless SQL

 [!INCLUDE[cc-data-platform-banner](../../includes/cc-data-platform-banner.md)]

 You can use the Azure Synapse Link to connect your Microsoft Dataverse data to Azure Synapse Analytics to explore your data and accelerate time to insight.
-This article shows you how to generate a Power BI report by connecting to the serverless SQL endpoint from your Azure Synapse Analytics workspace.
+This article shows you how to query your Dataverse data with built-in Serverless SQL pool in your Azure Synapse Analytics workspace.

 > [!NOTE]
 >